Do you love moving your body while feeling at ease? So, do I. I love a good Thanksgiving day workout without constant thoughts of calorie burn.

 Being that I’m a trained dancer, you know how much I love clothes that make my body feel good and beautiful.

-I approach this with intention when it comes to workout clothes, especially if I’m spending my money on some pants, sports bras, or tops.
+I approach this with intention when it comes to workout clothes, especially if I’m spending my money on pants, sports bras, or tops.

 It’s an investment and for every piece of workout clothing I own, I honestly feel great.
 If I don’t, I’ll donate it or give it to one of my sisters.

 Here is a quick list of my favorite yoga pants that are stretchy, breathable, and roomy.
 The most important thing is that your body can move and feel strong in these pants.

 On a side note, these are also great for strength training, a full-body workout, and even interval training.

 I believe many people sleep on Reebok when it comes to their selection of workout clothes.